wp-plugins/updated-today-plugin/readme.txt

 3. Activate the plugin

 == Frequently Asked Questions ==
-If you have questions please leave them in the comments at the <a href="http://www.chriskdesigns.com/plugins/updated-today" target="_blank">plugin homepage</a>.
+If you have questions please leave them in the WordPress.org Forums.

 == Changelog ==
+–Version 2.6–
+Complete refactor into an OOP based plugin
+Static settings variable should help reduce database calls New uninstall cleanup method

 –Version 2.5.3–
 Fixing some Notices and other Code Cleanup